logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/container-classes/unlocking-multiple-container-classes/_index.md

         ![](/images/TA_Help/Images/unlock_container_classes_setting.png)

-        **Note:** The Listview option does not apply to Silverlight applications.
+{{<note>}} The Listview option does not apply to Silverlight applications.
 Silverlight only supports Table, Treeview, and Listbox container classes.

     4. Click **Apply**.